KarlOfDuty/SupportBoi/README.md

  2. [Install .NET Core 2.2](https://dotnet.microsoft.com/download/dotnet-core/2.2).

- 3. Download the bot for your operating system and extract it somewhere on your computer.
+ 3. Download the bot for your operating system, either a [release version](https://github.com/KarlOfDuty/SupportBoi/releases) or a [dev build](http://95.217.45.17:8080/blue/organizations/jenkins/SupportBoi/activity).

- 4. Set up the config (`config.yml`) to your specifications, follow the instructions inside of the config.
+ 4. Run `./SupportBoi` on Linux or `./SupportBoi.exe` on Windows.

- 5. Run `./SupportBoi` on Linux or `SupportBoi.exe` on Windows.
+ 5. Set up the config (`config.yml`) to your specifications, there are instructions inside and also further down on this page.
+If you need more help either contact me in Discord or through an issue here.

 ## Default Config